4shwath/FIREDpy-NRT/README.md

 Our project aims to extende the EarthLab’s "Fire Event Delineation for Python (FIREDpy)" library by updating it for Near-Real-Time (NRT) fire event perimeter mapping through the fusion of optical and radar remote sensing data.
 Our main motivations are twofold: to achieve closer-to-real-time temporal resolution and to improve the spatial resolution of the FIREDpy outputs.

 In the first stage of the project, we focused on answering two questions:
-- Is applying BRDF correction necessary to generated NRT fire perimeters?
+- __Q1.__ Is applying BRDF correction necessary to generated NRT fire perimeters?
-- How does fire affect the signal in Sentinel-2 and Landsat-8 images and how do these satellites compare?
+- __Q2.__ How does fire affect the signal in Sentinel-2 and Landsat-8 images and how do these satellites compare?

+Below, I will explain how I approached each question.
+To run the scripts in this repository, you should create a conda environment using the `environment.yml` file.
+Follow the instructions provided [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) to do so.

-### BERDF Correction
+### Q1.
+BERDF Correction
 The flowchart below demonstrates the steps I took to answer the first question, with the caveat that I only tested BRDF on Sentinel-2 images (using the Sen2nbar package) since I couldn't find any python implementation of this correction for Landsat images.

 <img src="./images/Flowchart.jpg" width=800>